 MISSCEO Comparative tables

 The 2019 MISSCEO comparative tables on social protection systems are available in the database and are published in pdf format below.
-The tables resume the situation concerning the legislation of social protection on 1 January 2019 in the following MISSCEO states: Albania, Armenia, Bosnia and Herzegovina, Georgia, the Republic of Moldova, Montenegro, Federation of Russia, North Macedonia, Serbia, Turkey and Ukraine.
-The information 2019 for Azerbaijan will be published soon.
+The tables resume the situation concerning the legislation of social protection on 1 January 2019 in the following MISSCEO states: Albania, Armenia, Azerbaijan, Bosnia and Herzegovina, Georgia, Republic of Moldova, Montenegro, Federation of Russia, North Macedonia, Serbia, Turkey and Ukraine.

 Social protection of self-employed per country